George Kotsimpos: Athletic achievements

+In March 2026, he secured his fifteenth Guinness World Record for the “Most consecutive tandem knuckle push-ups (male)”, once again alongside fellow athlete Apostolos Dervas.
+Together, they completed 45 consecutive push-ups, breaking the previous record by three repetitions.
+The two athletes stated, “We are not simply trying to do more push-ups.
+We are striving to become better as a team.
+Every record shows us that we can push a little further beyond what we once believed was our limit.”
+This statement reflects the philosophy that drives their achievements.

 Health and injuries

 Kotsimpos has sustained severe injuries twice during his athletic career.
 The first injury occurred nine months before his first Guinness World Record attempt, when he cut four flexor tendons of his right forearm in an accident.
 The second injury occurred about one year prior to his second record attempt when he sustained a shoulder injury, which led to arthroscopy.
 Kotsimpos has fully recovered from both his injuries.

 Personal life

 Kotsimpos is married and has two children.
 He and his family reside in Heraklion, Greece.
 Kotsimpos holds a Bachelor's degree as well as a Doctorate in Informatics from the University of Piraeus.
 He works as an IT specialist.